Sunny-The7ank/Rust_book_projects/02_guessing_game/README.md

         Err(_) => continue,
     };

 Switching from an `expect` call to a `match` expression is generally how you change from crashing out to actual error handling.
 If `parse` can successfully turn the input into a `u32`, it will return an `Ok` value that contains the resulting number.
 If it can't, it returns an `Err` value with more information about the error.
 The `Err` value doesn;t match the `Ok(num)` pattern in the first arm of the `match`, but it does match the `Err(_)` pattern.
 The underscore here is a catchall value; basically anything that doesn't match OK.
 The program effectively ignores all errors that `parse` might encounter.

+Let's also remove the `secret_number` debug `println!`